WasayAamir/WebChatServer/README.md

 ## 🤝 Contribution Report

 The contribution report indicates the percentage of total contribution for each member of the group.
-In the absence of specific group issues, equal percentages will be assigned to all group members.

 | Member            | Contribution (%) |
 |-------------------|------------------|